rkingruby/spring-petclinic-microservices-opentelemetrysample/README.md

 * You may create your own dashboard or import the [Micrometer/SpringBoot dashboard](https://grafana.com/dashboards/4701) via the Import Dashboard menu item.
 The id for this dashboard is `4701`.

+Also checking feasibility to use Tempo for tracing as it integrates into Grafana.

 ### Custom metrics
 Spring Boot registers a lot number of core metrics: JVM, CPU, Tomcat, Logback...